-- Substance Abuse/Mental Health Counseling These services fall under Job Search and Job Readiness assistance and therefore is limited to twelve weeks per year with no more than four consecutive weeks. - KeyTrain System The KeyTrain system can be used in conjunction with vocational training as part of remediating for training and would count as a core activity, or it can be used as a job readiness tool.
-Either way it is hoped that the program participant will earn a Career Readiness Credential while in the program. - Basic Skills Under the DRA regulations, basic skills education is allowable as vocational education not to exceed 12 months when embedded within a vocational education training activity as long as it is of limited duration and is necessary or a regular part of the vocational education training.
+- Substance Abuse/Mental Health Counseling These services fall under Job Search and Job Readiness assistance and therefore is limited to twelve weeks per year with no more than four consecutive weeks. - Basic Skills Under the DRA regulations, basic skills education is allowable as vocational education not to exceed 12 months when embedded within a vocational education training activity as long as it is of limited duration and is necessary or a regular part of the vocational education training.